microsoft/azuredatastudio/samples/serverReports/README.md

-# Server reports for SQL Operations Studio
+# Server Reports for SQL Operations Studio

 Welcome to **Server Reports** for SQL Operations Studio!
 Server Reports give useful insights about the server related to performance.
 These can be used to see current activity as well as historical activity.
 Here is a list of some of the available reports.